 “I see what you’re trying to do, but I don’t think it will play well in Omaha.
-They’ll just think you’re weird, and weird doesn’t play well on the national stage … Unless you’re funny-weird.”
+They’ll just think you’re weird, and weird doesn’t play well on the national stage … unless you’re funny-weird.”

-The cutting edge, comedic intelligentsia now speak of the deceased comedic actor as if they were onto it the whole time.
+The cutting edge, comedic intelligentsia now speak of the deceased, comedic actor as if they were onto it the whole time.
 They weren’t.
 They didn’t get it.
 I didn’t get it, but I was young, and I needed the assistance of repetition to understand the genius of being idiotic, until I busied myself trying to carve out my own path to true idiocy, in my little world.

 Andy Kaufman may not have been the first true idiot in the pantheon of comedy, but for those of us that witnessed a display of his idiotic behavior, it opened up a whole new world.
-We didn’t know that one could be so idiotic, until someone came along, broke that door down, and showed us all this furniture.
+We didn’t know that one could be so idiotic, until someone came along, broke that door down, and showed us all his furniture.

-Being Unfunny in Funny Situations
+Being Unfunny in Situations